babylonhealth/ios-playbook/Cookbook/Technical-Documents/FeatureSwitches.md

 	These feature switches are defined in the `LocalFeatureSwitchesProtocol` and are stored in `UserDefaults`. **These feature switches are supposed to be used only during the development of any new feature so that the code for the feature can be integrated into the `develop` branch continuously.** As they are stored in `UserDefaults` they can be overridden during testing with Settings app.
 To add a new local feature switch do the following:

-	1. Add a new case in the `SettingsKeys` enum for this feature flag in `LocalFeatureSwitches.swift`:
+	1. Add a new case in the `SettingsKeys` enum for this feature flag in `LocalFeatureSwitches.swift` (in BabylonDependencies):

 	```swift
 	case isNewFeatureEnabled